mtlogs/2023-internships-and-jobs/README.md

 # fall-2023-internships
-For those looking for Fall 2023 internships or co-ops
+This repository is for those looking for Fall 2023 internships or co-ops in areas like software engineering, tech, product, engineering (mechanical, chemical, etc).